 - Love creative work

 - Ponder creative work

-Isn’t this what we’re ultimately seeking as artists?
+As artists, isn’t this what we’re ultimately seeking?
 For others to see our work, to love our work, to have our work mean something to someone else and then have them come back for more?
 This right here is what I’d call a pleasurable, joyful and rewarding experience for an artist.
 It’s not complicated!
 This was such a profound moment for me.

 Things needed to go!

 So if I wasn’t feeling joyful, rewarded or pleased with creating, but instead felt I’d complicated how I was creating, then things needed to go.
 For example, I don’t need to keep to a schedule with how and when I create and I don’t need to rotate mediums so I always appear interesting, I really don’t!
 What I did realise is that I needed to get intentional about what I was doing.
 Now hear me clearly here, being intentional doesn’t mean you head out and set rigid plans and deadlines.
 It means you sit down and take time to decide on an objective.
 The objective or aim that you decide upon will guide your actions.

 My intention was to get back to what the Creator says creating should be.
 In Revelations 4:11 it says, “For you created all things, and they exist because you created what you pleased.”
 So I’m going to paraphrase, Revelations says that the Creator created things and they exist because He created what He pleased.
 This sounds fairly simple to me.
 If I want to create (also known as bringing things into existence) I need to be creating what pleases me, and for me this is tangling.

 Right after the Tully Show I shared how I had joined Eni Oken’s Art Club.
 This had been something I was thinking about for a while and the Tully Show experience confirmed I had made the right decision.